Stephen Mailagi

-Stephen Louis Mauotekena Mailagi is a Wallisian athlete who has represented Wallis and Futuna at the Pacific Games.
+Stephen Louis Mauotekena Mailagi is a Wallisian and thus French athlete who has represented Wallis and Futuna at the Pacific Games and France at the 2026 European Athletics Championships.

 Career

 Mailagi competed at the 2017 Oceania Athletics Championships and won a silver medal in the junior shot put event.
 He participated in the 2018 French Athletics Championships where he won silver in shot put.

 Mailagi won gold at the 2019 Pacific Games in Apia in the discus event.
 At the 2021 French Espoirs Championships he won silver in the shot put.
 He competed at the 2022 French Athletics Championships and won bronze in the shot put.